ShaShaMan26/Tetris/README.md

 ### Gameplay

-This version of Tetris plays just like you'd expect from any other version, but is most similar in game feel to that of Nintendo's 1989 *Tetris* for the Game Boy.
-Those familiar with that iteration of the Tetris should feel right at home.
+This version of Tetris plays about as you'd expect from any other version, but is most similar to that of 1989's *Tetris* for the Game Boy.
+Those familiar with that iteration of Tetris should feel right at home.

 ![](https://cdn.shashack.org/Tetris/Clip5.gif)